KonstantinosBarmpas/Image-Descriptors-Deep-Learning/README.md

 ## Summary

 This repo outlines a proposed neural network model for generation of image descriptors for image representation in the Euclidean Space.
 With these descriptors, matching, veriﬁcation and retrieval tasks should be performed successfully.
-A project s

-## The project

 In the introduced project, we were given a baseline approach for the creation of image descriptors and were asked perform a series of improvements besed.
 Our approach should be outlined in a 4-page (paper-style) report and be accompanied by a notebook with our code written in Keras and Python.

 ## Structure